 Joshua Pollock is a writer and translator living in Olympia, Washington.
 As a student at The Evergreen State College his scholarly foci are international politics, writing, and research.
 Joshua’s practice seeks to examine and subvert dominant socio-political discursive formations and institutions through research-based literature and creative nonfiction.
 He has translated the Mexican poet José Vicente Anaya and he is currently working on a poetic project titled “Persistent Stare,” which interrogates subjectification in the belly of empire, considering the long-reach of America’s everywhere war, from Iraq and Afghanistan to Gaza to our own homes.
 In addition to his translation and poetic work, he has studied the politics and history of the Middle East and written about the Kurdish region in Northern Syria.
 After he graduates from Evergreen he plans to pursue graduate studies and expand his writing practice.

-To learn how to apply for the Rachel Corrie Memorial Scholarship, please visit The Evergreen State College web site.
+To learn how to apply for the Rachel Corrie Memorial Scholarship, please visit The Evergreen State College website.
+The next round of applications are due Wednesday, February 1, 2018

 Previous Recipients of the Scholarship: